library-data-platform/ldp/doc/Admin_Guide.md

 ```

 Running the integration tests requires a FOLIO instance, as well as an
 LDP testbed instance with a PostgreSQL or Redshift database.
-Any
+The
 contents of the database will be destroyed by these tests; so please
-be careful.
-The `environment` configuration setting for the LDP
+be careful that the correct database will be used.
+The `environment`
-testbed instance should be defined as `development`, and the tests are
+configuration setting for the LDP testbed instance should be defined
-run as:
+as `testing`, and the tests are run as:

 ```shell
 $ ./build/test_int_ldp -s -D <datadir>